-The Solaris System Performance Management training course introduces delegates to performance tuning principles, monitoring utilities and tuning tools for the Solaris Operating System (Solaris OS).
+The Solaris System Performance Management training course introduces the performance tuning principles, monitoring utilities and tuning tools for the Solaris Operating System (Solaris OS).
 The presentation includes a review of Solaris subsystems and the utilities provided to monitor system efficiency including sar, vmstat, iostat, netstat, mpstat, nfsstat.
-This revision also presents tools new to Solaris 10, including dtrace, alongside these well known utilities.
+This revision also presents tools new to Solaris, including dtrace, alongside these well known utilities.

-By attending Solaris System Performance Management workshop, Participants will learn to:
+By attending Solaris System Performance Management workshop, delegates will learn to: